cnikolov/connect-react-router-redux/FAQ.md

   ...
   import { createBrowserHistory } from 'history'
   import { applyMiddleware, compose, createStore } from 'redux'
-- import { connectRouter, routerMiddleware } from 'connected-react-router'
+- import { connectRouter, routerMiddleware } from 'connect-react-router-redux'
-+ import { routerMiddleware } from 'connected-react-router'
++ import { routerMiddleware } from 'connect-react-router-redux'
 - import rootReducer from './reducers'
 + import createRootReducer from './reducers'